mongodb/specifications/source/unified-test-format/unified-test-format.rst

 event type and maps to a nested object, which contains one or more assertions for the event's properties.

+Some event properties are omitted in the following structures because they cannot be reliably tested.
+Taking command monitoring events as an example, ``requestId`` and ``operationId`` are nondeterministic and types for ``connectionId`` and ``failure`` can vary by implementation.

 The structure of this object is as follows:

 .. _expectedEvent_commandStartedEvent:

 - ``commandStartedEvent``: Optional object.
-Assertions for a one or more `CommandStartedEvent <../command-monitoring/command-monitoring.rst#api>`__ fields.
+Assertions for one or more `CommandStartedEvent <../command-monitoring/command-monitoring.rst#api>`__ fields.

   The structure of this object is as follows:

   - ``command``: Optional document.
+A value corresponding to the expected command document.
 Test runners MUST follow the rules in `Evaluating Matches`_ when processing this assertion.

   - ``commandName``: Optional string.
-Test runners MUST assert that the actual command name matches this value using a case-insensitive comparison.
+Test runners MUST assert that the command name matches this value.

   - ``databaseName``: Optional string.
-Test runners MUST assert that the actual command name matches this value using a case-insensitive comparison.
-THe YAML file SHOULD use an `alias node`_ for this value (e.g.
+Test runners MUST assert that the database name matches this value.
+The YAML file SHOULD use an `alias node`_ for this value (e.g. ``databaseName: *database0Name``).
-    ``databaseName: *database0Name``).

 .. _expectedEvent_commandSucceededEvent:

 - ``commandSucceededEvent``: Optional object.
-Assertions for a one or more `CommandSucceededEvent <../command-monitoring/command-monitoring.rst#api>`__ fields.
+Assertions for one or more `CommandSucceededEvent <../command-monitoring/command-monitoring.rst#api>`__ fields.

   The structure of this object is as follows:

   - ``reply``: Optional document.
+A value corresponding to the expected reply document.
 Test runners MUST follow the rules in `Evaluating Matches`_ when processing this assertion.

   - ``commandName``: Optional string.
-Test runners MUST assert that the actual command name matches this value using a case-insensitive comparison.
+Test runners MUST assert that the command name matches this value.

 .. _expectedEvent_commandFailedEvent:

 - ``commandFailedEvent``: Optional object.
-Assertions for a one or more `CommandFailedEvent <../command-monitoring/command-monitoring.rst#api>`__ fields.
+Assertions for one or more `CommandFailedEvent <../command-monitoring/command-monitoring.rst#api>`__ fields.

   The structure of this object is as follows:

   - ``commandName``: Optional string.
-Test runners MUST assert that the actual command name matches this value using a case-insensitive comparison.
+Test runners MUST assert that the command name matches this value.

 collectionOrDatabaseOptions